Charles S. Haight Jr.: Federal judicial service

 Haight was nominated by President Gerald Ford on March 2, 1976, to a seat on the United States District Court for the Southern District of New York vacated by Judge Murray Gurfein.
 He was confirmed by the United States Senate on March 26, 1976, and received his commission on March 29, 1976.
 He assumed senior status on September 23, 1995.
 Since assuming senior status, he has sat by designation with the United States District Court for the District of Connecticut.
+Haight took inactive senior status on May 19, 2025.

 Notable cases

 Haight put Mutulu Shakur in prison for his involvement in a 1981 bank robbery that led to three deaths.
 In 2020, he denied him compassionate release despite Shakur's terminal cancer and record as a prisoner and mentor.
 Haight told Shakur — the stepfather of rapper Tupac Shakur — that he was not sick enough.
 He told Shakur to come back when he was closer to death.

-One of Haight's earliest decisions involved an act aimed at protection of the young.
-In May 1976, Haight passed a restraining order blocking a law that would disallow people under the age of twenty-one who are not living with a guardian from claiming benefits without first obtaining a potentially lengthy Family Court order.

-Early the following year, Haight made an unusual provision, when he sentenced John G. Stoessinger, a United Nations official, to teaching prison inmates for failing to report fraud in excess of $260,000.
-Haight continued to preside over high-profile cases, including fraud relating to investors at Morgan & Stanley Co. and Lehman Brothers, Kuhn Loeb, Inc. in 1982, insider trading at Dean Witter Reynolds in 1984, police surveillance in 1989, and fraud relating to Contel in 1990.